 Day by day the amount of space lessens, and your baby’s movements are become larger and slower.

-If you’re worried that your baby is moving less than usual, contact your birth center immediately, day or night.
-Do not hesitate to reach out to your care provider if you are worried.
+If you’re worried that your baby is moving less than usual, contact your health care provider immediately, day or night, particularly if you’re approaching your estimated due date.